mbb70/hera2/README.md

 * Generate pairings such that players never play each other twice and that players with the same score (as defined by the weighting above) are most likely to play each other
 * Saves data on device in localStorage
 * Drop players from the tournament with the option to readd them at any time
+* Review and edit pairings before each round
 * Byes handled automatically as 2-0 win
 * Can be "Added to Home Screen" on mobile to simulate app feel and function
 * Handle multiple tournaments at once